Unified-Learner-Passbook/ref-automation/README.md

 Then select 1
 Select the option redirecting the http to https access and you are done with the SSL certificates

-#Step 3 - Setting Up the directories and services
+## Step 3 - Setting Up the directories and services
 For adding directory for the  monitoring services perform below steps sudo chmod +x monitoring.sh

 Run the monitoring.sh file by ./monitoring.sh

-Then it will stop at the password step Enter and you will receive a root password and add that password in the .env.sample file on line no. 45 in below variables
+Then it will stop at the password step Enter and you will receive a root password and add that password in the .env.sample file on line no. 45 in below variables in .env file

 #monitoring-stack
 GRAYLOG_ROOT_PASSWORD_SHA2=<add_root_password_here>